tarantool/doc/doc/reference/reference_lua/box_info/replication.rst

       * ``follow`` means that downstream replication is in progress (instance *n* is ready to accept data from the master or is currently doing so).

+    * :samp:`replication[{n}].downstream.lag` is the time difference between the local time at the master node, recorded when a particular transaction was written to the :ref:`write ahead log <internals-wal>`, and the local time recorded when it receives an acknowledgement for this transaction from a replica.
+      Since version :doc:`2.10.0 </release/2.10.0>`.
+      See more in :ref:`Monitoring a replica set <replication-monitoring>`.

     * :samp:`replication[{n}].downstream.message` and
       :samp:`replication[{n}].downstream.system_message`
-      will be nil unless a problem occurs with the connection.
+      will be ``nil`` unless a problem occurs with the connection.
       For example, if instance *n* goes down, then one may see ``status = 'stopped'``, ``message = 'unexpected EOF when reading from socket'``, and ``system_message = 'Broken pipe'``.